ab2525/broadbridge/README.md

 Once you have your IR codes in `commands.py`, you can edit `scenes.py` to make chains of commands callable with one URL.
 (Switch TV input, turn off multiple lights, etc)

+You may want to change the listen port or IP, or the installation path.
+This can be done in `run.sh`.
+Note that if you install this anywhere other than `/opt`, the systemd service definition will need to be updated as well.

 Finally, run the server with `run.sh`.

 You can hit the following URL endpoints: